 - Any other instance where you'd like to compare two or more pairwise comparisons, all comparisons are fair game!

-Why are Metas important?
+Why is Meta-Analysis important?

 Each row on the heatmap refers to 1 comparison you've added to your Meta-Analysis.
 You can see which comparison by referencing the list of comparisons on the left hand side of your screen.
 Each line on the heatmap refers to a specific gene.
 When you hover over the heatmap with your mouse, you get a detailed look at the log fold change of that gene for that comparison, as well as the comparison we derived the gene expression from.